Rachel Portman: Awards and honours

-Portman's first award was received as the result of scoring "a large body of work" for The Storyteller, for which she received the Anthony Asquith Award from the British Film Institute.
+Portman received the Anthony Asquith Award from the British Film Institute for her score for The Storyteller.

-Later, Portman became the first female composer to win an Academy Award in the category of Best Musical or Comedy Score (for Emma in 1996).
-Portman was also nominated for Academy Awards for her scores for The Cider House Rules in 1999 and Chocolat in 2000.
+In 1996, she became the first female composer to win an Academy Award, which she received for the score of Emma.
+She was also the first female composer to win a Primetime Emmy Award, which she received for the film, Bessie (2015).
+She has received two further Academy Nominations for The Cider House Rules (1999) and Chocolat (2000), which also earned her a Golden Globe Nomination.

+Her film scores embrace a variety of styles, although she is best known for composing clear, string-dominated textures, often shaded with lyrical woodwind lines.
+She orchestrates much of her own music, but also works closely with orchestrator Jeff Atmajian.
+Although Portman gained renown as a composer for romantic comedies, her versatility is reflected in the many genres she has explored, which range from serious drama to psychological thriller, such as The Cider House Rules, for which she also received an Academy Award nomination in 2000.

 On 19 May 2010, she was given the Richard Kirk Award at the BMI Film & TV Awards for her contributions to film and television music.
 Portman is the first woman to receive the honour.

 Portman was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours.
+She also is an honorary Fellow of Worcester College, Oxford and a Fellow of the Royal College of Music.

 In 2015, Portman received the Primetime Emmy Award for Outstanding Music Composition for a Miniseries, Movie, or a Special for her work on Bessie.
-2022 she was honoured with the Career Achievement Award at the Zurich Film Festival.
+In 2022, she was honoured with the Career Achievement Award at the Zurich Film Festival.

-Personal life

-Portman married producer Uberto Pasolini in 1995, but the couple divorced in 2006; they have three children.